Timothy Bean | CEO

 Spencer Prows | VP Engineering & Products

-Spencer Prows is the Vice President of Product and VP of Customer Success at Fortem Technologies leading customer support, professional services, product development, shipping and fulfillment, and demonstrations.
+Spencer Prows is the Vice President of Product and Engineering, leading customer support, professional services, product engineering and management, and live demonstrations.
 Spencer has been with Fortem since the companies first year, bringing with him 15 years of experience leading global cross functional teams, managing large technical projects, and serving as the COO of another startup in the Financial Tech industry.
 He is passionate about learning, solving problems and building great relationships, especially with customers.

 Spencer holds Master Degrees in Electrical Engineering (MSEE) and Business (MBA) from Brigham Young University.
 He currently lives in Pleasant Grove with his wife and four children.
 He loves the outdoors, hiking, camping, riding dirt bikes, and is a lead singer and guitarist for a local rock band (with his son as the drummer).

 Jennifer Colton | VP of Marketing & Communications